Children of Addicts

 2. Seek professional guidance.
 Speaking to professionals in the field can help guide you to having a successful conversation.

-3. Ask other people to join.
+3. Ask other people to join the conversation.
 Having other affected people present can help get the point across clearly.

 4. Speak to the person when they are sober.
 The conversation should take place when the other party is sober.